tooltwist/juice.io/src/v2/guide/index.md

 *In the second example, the ap-southeast-1:::PHILTEST part is an identifier provided by AWS Secrets Manager.
 See the AWS Documentation for details.

 ### Desktop development and testing
-For desktop development and test environments, a flat file will be created with the configuration, which will then be sent to the application in its designated environment.
+For desktop development and test environments, a flat file will be created with the config, which will then be sent to the application in its designated environment.
 This will not be a secure environment.

 {% raw %}
 <br>